Lexicon Manual

 All DJ apps

-Make sure you do a full sync otherwise tracks deleted from your library are not removed from your DJ app database.
+Make sure you do a Full Sync otherwise tracks deleted from your library are not removed from your DJ app database.

 Rekordbox 5 (XML) only